ViralTexts/gtr-clusters/clusters/Self%20Preservation%20Sheffield%20Independent%2024%20June%201843.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-medical prote
-sion, lias treated th ubject in a very scic ce and intell gibl
-manner, and we are certa ae mazed at the prevalence and the
-consequences of those evils it is in his province to portray and |

-alleviate.”’—W akerirLy JOURNAL,

 Published by the Author; and Sold by 8.
 Ginpert, 52
 Paternoier Row; Freip, 65, Quadrant, Regent Street ;
 Jackson , 130, New Bond Street; Gorpon, i46, Leaden-